Pakistan defeat Sri Lanka by five wickets in third ODI

 Fakhar Zaman led the way with 76 while fellow opener Abid Ali scored 74 and Haris Sohail 56.

-Fakhar Zaman (76 off 91) was the next man out, who in an attempt to hit an upper cut, ended up hitting it towards the third man fielder (Shanaka) and was caught out.
+Fakhar Zaman (76 off 91), in an attempt to hit an upper cut, ended up hitting it towards the third man fielder (Shanaka) and was caught out.

 Earlier, Gunathilaka knocked a 134-ball 133 with 16 boundaries and a six for his second hundred which lifted Sri Lanka after they won the toss and batted on a flat National stadium pitch.